mastersamir/Wednesday---Internship-Task/README.md

 # Wednesday-Internship_Task
-This repository is being made to submit the internship task for the role of Data Engineer - Intern in Wednesday Solution.
+This folder contains the internship assessment for Wednesday Solution, comprising assignments related to ETL, SQL, and Data Analysis.